Abdusshh/email_scheduler_qstash_python/blog.md

                     'error': 'Schedule date cannot be in the past.'
                 })

-            # Check if schedule date is in the future more than a week
+            # Check if schedule date is in the future more than a week (free pricing limit)
             if (schedule_date - current_date).total_seconds() > 604800:
                 return render(request, 'schedule_email.html', {
                     'email_scheduled': email_scheduled,